ryanegis/support-portal/docs/Configuration/SSO.md

 Check __Services -> Properties -> SSO__ (Windows Kerberos/NTLM)

+### Windows Based SSO (NTLM): Automatic Logon settings
+If SSO is not functioning as expected (e.g. the browser displays a Windows Security authentication window prompting for credentials), check the settings in Internet Explorer around Automatic Logon:
+* Open Internet Explorer
+* Click the Settings Cog and select Internet Options
+* Select the Security tab and click Custom Level
+* Navigate to User Authentication > Logon and select `Automatic logon only in Intranet zone` and click OK
+* Back at the Security tab, select the Local intranet zone and click Sites > Advanced
+* Add the sites: http://[PT server hostname] and http://[PT server IP] to this zone
+* Save all options

+**Note:** The Google Chrome browser uses the security settings around SSO from those defined in Internet Explorer.

 ## Linux Based SSO (Kerberos)

 Sometimes PaperTrail is installed on Linux server but needs to login in users automatically via Active Directory – This is only possible by using native Kerberos